dOrgTech/AgentAvailability/README.md

 ## Running locally

-You will need to run npm install in the `src` folder to get started:
+You will need to run yarn install in the `src` folder to get started:

 ```bash
 yarn install